 Second, in a lower return environment like the one we’ve seen over the past few years (and is predicted to continue due to the zero interest rate environment and the New Normal made famous by legendary bond investor Bill Gross of PIMCO), the effect of inflation is much more pronounced.
 For example, if you earn 15% and the inflation rate is 3% you still earn a net 12% and inflation only eroded 20% of your return.
 However, if you earn only 5% and the inflation rate is 3% you earn a net 2% and inflation eroded a whopping 60% of your return.
 And these returns are before taxes.
 Yikes!

 Before bringing this article to a close, there's one more thing we need to cover about bonds.
 One of the main risks for bond investors is duration, or how much the price will move given a change in interest rates.
 Duration is measured in years (bonds can have durations ranging from a few months to 30 years or more).

-For example, a bond with a 5 year duration will fall 5% in value if rates rise 1%.
-As a result, longer duration bonds are riskier than shorter duration ones in a rising rate environment.
-Today, there is a high probability that rates will rise, bring down bond values, since interest rates can hardly get any lower.
+For example, a bond with a 5-year duration will fall 5% in value if rates rise 1%.
+As a result, longer-duration bonds are riskier than shorter-duration ones in a rising rate environment.
+Today, there is a high probability that rates will rise and bring down bond values since interest rates can hardly get any lower.

 While higher quality bonds such as U.S. Treasuries and high-grade corporate bonds will perform better than the emerging market or junk bonds when rates rise, they will still lose value.
 While investors are reaching for yield with rates so low, this is not without risk.
 Junk bonds lost 22.7% in the fourth quarter alone in 2008.
 The point is that in the right environment, bonds can be extremely risky.

 So what is an investor to do?
 First, be sure to look at all types of risk, not just beta.
 Second, act on this knowledge by including stocks in your long-term portfolio to increase returns and protect against the ravaging effects of inflation.